mhcrnl/ogcalc/doc/ogcalc.rst

 * Do some work
 * Print the results

-\noindent This type of program does not give the user any freedom to do things in a different order.
+This type of program does not give the user any freedom to do things in a different order.
 Each of the above steps might be a single function (each of which might be split into helper functions, and so on).